inspec/inspec-aws/docs/resources/aws_waf_xss_match_match_set.md

 Use the `aws_waf_xss_match_set` InSpec audit resource to test the properties of a single AWS WAF `XssMatchSet` object.

+A complex type that contains XssMatchTuple objects, which specify the parts of web requests that you want AWS WAF to inspect for cross-site scripting attacks and, if you want AWS WAF to inspect a header, the name of the header.
+If a XssMatchSet contains more than one XssMatchTuple object, a request needs to include cross-site scripting attacks in only one of the specified parts of the request to be considered a match.

 ## Syntax

 Ensure that an `XssMatchSet` object exists.